hongleang/stoic-quotes-generator/README.md

 # Stoic-quotes-generator
 Generates random stoic wisdom from the famous philosophers using Javascript.
-This code requires node js to run on local machine.
+This code requires **Node js** to run on local machine.

 ### How to run the code
 + Clone the repo